peter88213/nvhelp-de/source/items_menu.rst

 **Importieren items from another project**

-Mit **Gegenstände > Importieren** kann man import a selection of items from another project.
+Mit **Gegenstände > Importieren** können Sie import a selection of items from another project.
 First you select an XML file containing the item data.
 Then you select the items you want to add to the current project.